 Earth - a bird's eye view of the world

 … and lots more

-With the explosion in popularity of mobile computing on Apple iPads, Android tablets and other devices (such as smart phones), there has also been an explosion in software, or ‘apps’, to run on these devices.
-Many of these apps are free, or for a very small charge (roughly about $1 to $19).
+With the explosion in popularity of mobile computing on Apple iPads, Android tablets, Windows Surface and other devices (such as smart phones), there has also been an explosion in software, or ‘apps’, to run on these devices.
+Many of these apps are free, or for a very small charge.
 These apps are too numerous to mention here, but a quick search on the Apple App Store, or Google Play, will list free apps in the particular category you are interested in.
 There are many app download sites and of course there is the Windows Store for apps designed to run on the Windows mobile platform.